Accton

 Accton Technology Corporation (智邦科技 (Zhìbāng Kējì)) is a Taiwanese company in the electronics industry that primarily engages in the development and manufacture of networking and communication solutions, as an original equipment manufacturer (OEM) or original design manufacturer (ODM) partner.

-Accton has manufacturing plants in both Taiwan (Hsinchu) and China (Shenzhen) and a total workforce of more than 5200 employees worldwide.
+Accton has manufacturing plants in Taiwan (Hsinchu), China (Shenzhen), and Vietnam (Vĩnh Phúc), supported by research and development centers in Taiwan, Shanghai, and California.
+Its product include 100G, 400G, and 800G switches designed for data center applications, along with wireless devices and artificial intelligence acceleration hardware.